sjain600/SGD-Regressor-from-scratch/README.md

 The goal of the project is to build an SGD regressor and use it for a recommendation system.

+Before we dive into the project, let me explain what gradient descent is.
+Gradient descent is an optimization algorithm that minimizes a cost function by iteratively moving in the direction of the steepest descent.
+Basically, you start with a random point on the mountain, find the slope, and try to minimize the cost by following in that direction.
+The size of each step is determined by the learning rate.
+The stochastic nature of this algorithm refers to the randomness.

 Version 1 of the SGD_v1.ipynb contains the basic model.
 I have tested this model on the Kaggle Competition playground-series-s5e10.
 The key issues with this model are that it does not work on a pandas DataFrame (referring to this code: X_shuffled = X[indices]) since the model tries to select columns by label.
 NumPy arrays use positional indexing, so X[indices] works perfectly on arrays.